MSathish01/Code-into-Clear/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1KKD49OvDUXVwde0z5lBpLy4IcwaVS7HJ
+View your app in the  AI Studio: https://ai.studio/apps/drive/1KKD49OvDUXVwde0z5lBpLy4IcwaVS7HJ

 ## Run Locally